lbaiao/udacity-project2/README.md

 # Files
 ---
-*app*: directory with the web app html files and the flask code.
+**app**: directory with the web app html files and the flask code.

-*data*: directory with the csv dataset files and some Jupyter notebooks that were used to prototype the ETL and ML pipelines.
+**data**: directory with the csv dataset files and some Jupyter notebooks that were used to prototype the ETL and ML pipelines.
 In this directory, you can also find the `process_data.py` which is an important script that runs the complete ETL pipeline.

-*models*: directory with the `train_classifier.py` script, which runs the ML pipeline.
+**models**: directory with the `train_classifier.py` script, which runs the ML pipeline.

-*pictures*: hosts the pictures that appear in the README.md.
+**pictures**: hosts the pictures that appear in the `README.md` file.

 # Instructions: